ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 <!---toc end-->

 - Triyasree Katta
+## Re-write the scentence for the Honor Code
 - "I adhered to the Allegheny College Honor Code while completing this project."

 ## 🏁 One Sentence Pitch